lauraweindorf/art-shop/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will thee project up and running in your local development environment.

 ### Prerequisites

-Install Truffle, Ganache (or optionally ganache-cli) and enabled the MetaMask extension in your browser.
+Install Truffle and Ganache (or optionally ganache-cli).
+Enable the MetaMask extension in your browser.
 See info below for the versions used by this project.

 ### Installing

-A step by step series of examples that tell you have to get a development env up and running

 Clone this repository: